 This Gluten Free Pumpkin Pie is smooth and creamy (without any cream) with just the right note of spice.
-It’s made using our new (nut-free) crust that is so simple to put together!
+It’s made using our nut-free and gluten-free crust that is so simple to put together!
 It’s the quintessential fall pie, destined to be the star of your holiday dessert table!

 Gluten Free Pumpkin Pie